blockchain-unitn/skyledger-blockchain/README.md

 ```bash
 0x56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027
 ```
-and send money to the funded test account to skyLedger1.pk account.
+and send money from the funded test account to skyLedger1.pk account.

-## Deploying of the contracts
+## Testing and Deploying of the contracts

 Make sure you are the directory of the project.